codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-api.md

 You can also copy the `curl` command shown in the UI.
 It includes the token in the request.

-If you want to create your own token then click *Account Settings* on the left sidebar and select the *tokens* tab.
+If you want to create your own token then click *Integrations* on the left sidebar and select the *tokens* tab.
 Click the *generate* button and copy your token.